Screen#

 set fill color on screen#

-The set fill color on screen block sets the fill color used when shapes are drawn.
+The set fill color on screen stack block sets the fill color used when shapes are drawn.

 set fill color to [red v] on screen